For improved web security, never create WordPress sites with the user name “admin”.

 To learn more about this plugin, go here: Username Changer

-Although this tutorial is mostly aimed for non-technical WordPress users, let’s go one step further and show you how to change a user name inside the WordPress database.
+Although this tutorial is really designed for non-technical WordPress users, let’s go one step further and show you how to change your WordPress user name inside the WordPress database.

 To learn how to search and replace content in your WordPress database without touching code or editing WordPress database tables, see the tutorial below:

-In the example below, the server is using the cPanel management tool …
+In the example below, we’ll be working with cPanel …

 Find the “Databases” section and open up phpMyAdmin …